amharrison/jactr-tutorials/org.jactr.tutorial.unit7/README2.md

 It usually requires more than 5000 trials to see the effect and often 15000~20000 trials are necessary before the entire U-shape in the learning forms.

 What you are looking for from the model is a graph that looks something like the above.
 Here you can see the average increasing from 87% to 95% as the model learns the words for the first time.
 During this time, no inflection is strong, upwards of 50% due to the unfamiliarity of the words.
 Then after a critical point, the regularization kicks in and regularized verbs become more frequent.
 At this time, average irregular inflection begins to fall off, dropping as low as 80%.
 As time progresses, the proportion of irregular inflections increases and the proportion of regular inflections decreases, resulting in the recovery of the average irregular inflection rate.
-Peak-performance to peak-perfomance, you can see the U-shape.
+Peak-performance to peak-performance, you can see the U-shape.

 This model differs from other models in the tutorial in that it does not model a particular experiment, but rather some long term development.
 This has a couple of consequences for the model.
 One of those is that using the perceptual and motor modules does not contribute much to the objective of the model.
 Thus things like actually hearing the past tenses and the generation of the word as speech are not modeled for the purpose of this exercise.
 They could be modeled, but it is not what the model and exercise are about and would really only serve to make things more complicated with little to no benefit.
 Another consequence of the nature of this task is a practical one with how long it takes to run the model to see those long term results.
 Because of that, we are not averaging multiple runs of the model together to report the results because the learning trajectory can vary significantly between trials and it would take a very large number of runs to reliably see the U-shape in the average results which would take a much longer time to run.
 Also contributing to that variability is that we are only using a very small vocabulary (though still maintaining the appropriate frequency of irregular and regular verb usage) again to keep the time needed to run it reasonable for an exercise, which leads to less data for averaging.